NLO results with operator mixing for fully heavy tetraquarks in QCD sum rules

 \section{Abstract}

-We study the mass spectra of $\bar{Q}Q\bar{Q}Q\ (Q=c,b)$ systems in QCD sum rules with the complete next-to-leading order (NLO) contribution to the pertabative QCD part of the correlation functions.
-Instead of meson-meson or diquark-diquark currents, we use diagonalized currents under operator renormalization.
+{We study the mass spectra of $\bar{Q}Q\bar{Q}Q\ (Q=c,b)$ systems in QCD sum rules with the complete next-to-leading order (NLO) contribution to the perturbative QCD part of the correlation functions.
+Instead of meson-meson or diquark-antidiquark currents, we use diagonalized currents under operator renormalization.
 We find that differing from conventional mesons $\bar qq$ and baryons $qqq$, a unique feature of the multiquark systems like $\bar{Q}Q\bar{Q}Q$ is the operator mixing or color configuration mixing induced by NLO corrections, which is crucial to understand the color structure of the states.
-Our numerical results show that the NLO corrections are very important for the $\bar{Q}Q\bar{Q}Q$ system, because they not only give significant contributions but also reduce parameter dependence and makes Borel platform more distinct, especially for the $\bar{b}b\bar{b}b$ in the $\overline{\rm{MS}}$ scheme.
-We use currents that have good perturbative convergence in our phenomenological analysis.
+Our numerical results show that the NLO corrections are very important for the $\bar{Q}Q\bar{Q}Q$ system, because they not only give significant contributions but also reduce the scheme and scale dependence and make Borel platform more distinct, especially for the $\bar{b}b\bar{b}b$ in the $\overline{\rm{MS}}$ scheme.
+We use currents that have good perturbation convergence in our phenomenological analysis.
 With the $\overline{\rm{MS}}$ scheme, we get three $J^{PC}=0^{++}$ states, with masses $6.35^{+0.20}_{-0.17}$~GeV, $6.56^{+0.18}_{-0.20}$~GeV and $6.95^{+0.21}_{-0.31}$~GeV, respectively.
 The first two seem to agree with the broad structure around $6.2\sim6.8$~GeV measured by the LHCb collaboration in the $J/\psi J/\psi$ spectrum, and the third seems to agree with the narrow resonance $X(6900)$.
 For the $2^{++}$ states we find one with mass $7.03^{+0.22}_{-0.26}$~GeV, which is also close to that of $X(6900)$, and another one around $7.25^{+0.21}_{-0.35}$~GeV, which has good scale dependence but slightly large scheme dependence.}